-60. Even communities that have not suffered from major disruptions or that are not affected by structural poverty can be highly vulnerable and at great risk of severe disruptions such as extreme weather events due to climate change, or other shocks.
-Significant investment and long-term partnership are needed to strengthen the capacity of governments and local stakeholders to prevent and mitigate disaster risk, especially through preparedness, and integrated risk management approaches.
+64. Even communities that have not suffered from major disruptions or that are not affected by structural poverty can be highly vulnerable and at great risk of severe disruptions such as extreme weather events due to climate change, or other shocks, including conflict.
+Significant investment and long-term partnership are needed to strengthen the capacity of governments and local stakeholders to prevent and mitigate risk, especially through preparedness, using integrated risk management approaches.